m-prabs/ui-building-blocks/README.md

 # Benefits

-1. Faster component development
+1. Faster component development.
-2. Every ServiceNow developer can build UIs as only expertise needed will be Javascript.
+2. Every developer can build UIs as only expertise needed will be Javascript.
 3. Building Components will be FUN and not a pain.
-4. More control on the generated UI/components as the styling will be controlled centrally and hence all ServiceNow widgets will look consistent.
+4. More control on the generated UI/components as the styling will be controlled centrally and hence all components/widgets across organization will look consistent.
 5. There will be a full blown list of UI Blocks which cater to all styling needs of developers.
 6. Each UI block will have certain properties which can be configured only if need be.